content marketing 3.0

 Executive Creative Director & Founder

-Ted Page is one of the co-founders of Captains of Industry, and today serves as a kind of master chef to ensure that the agency’s creative product is up to our high standards.
+Ted Page is one of the co-founders of Captains of Industry, and today serves as a kind of master chef to ensure that the agency’s creative storytelling is up to our high standards.
 Ted brings over 25 years of experience to this task, guiding the creation of brands and content marketing campaigns for clients ranging from First Wind, to the MIT Sloan School of Management.
 Ted wrote the script for “The Institute for Backup Trauma,” starring John Cleese, featured by the Content Marketing Institute as the first successful B2B “viral” campaign.
-Ted wrote “Branding and Marketing for Renewable Energy Companies,” a popular eBook.
+Ted is the author of the top-ranked eBook, “Branding and Marketing for Renewable Energy Companies”.
+In addition, Ted wrote the “Climate Declaration” for CERES, which was signed by over 1,400 corporations including Nike, Levis, Apple, Starbucks and GM.
 Ted lectures on marketing at top business schools and at conferences globally.
-Ted’s non-fiction stories have appeared in Boston Magazine and the Boston Sunday Globe Magazine, and his book book of stories—“The Willoughby Chronicles”—will be published by Three Swally’s Press in March of 2017.
+His non-fiction stories have appeared in Boston Magazine and the Boston Sunday Globe Magazine, and his book of stories—“The Willoughby Chronicles”—will be published by Three Swallys Press in September of 2017.

 Executive Producer & Founder